Glorious First of June: Convoy arrives

-Although a tactical British victory, Admiral Howe failed to achieve the broader strategic aim of intercepting a vital grain convoy bound for the famine-ridden French populace.

 With a large portion of his fleet no longer battleworthy, Howe was unable to resume his search for the French convoy in the Bay of Biscay.
 The Admiralty, though unaware of Howe's specific circumstances, knew a battle had taken place through the arrival of in Portsmouth, and was preparing a second expedition under George Montagu.
 Montagu had returned to England after his unsuccessful May cruise, and was refitting in Portsmouth when ordered to sea again.
 His force of ten ships was intended to both cover Howe's withdrawal from Biscay, and find and attack the French grain convoy.
 Montagu returned to sea on 3 June, and by 8 June was off Ushant searching for signs of either the French or Howe; unknown to him, neither had yet entered European waters.
 At 15:30 on 8 June Montagu spotted sails, and soon identified them as the enemy.
 He had located Cornic's squadron, which was also patrolling for the convoy and the returning fleets.
 Montagu gave chase and drove Cornic into Bertheaume Bay, where he blockaded the French squadron overnight, hoping to bring them to action the following day.
 However, on 9 June, Montagu sighted 19 French ships appearing from the west—the remnants of Villaret's fleet.
 Hastily turning his ships, Montagu sailed south to avoid becoming trapped between two forces which might easily overwhelm him.
 Villaret and Cornic gave chase for a day before turning east towards the safety of the French ports.

 Howe benefited from Montagu's withdrawal, as his own battered fleet passed close to the scene of this stand-off on 10 June, pushing north into the English Channel.
 With Villaret and Cornic fortuitously pursuing Montagu to the south, Howe was free to pass Ushant without difficulty and arrived off Plymouth on 12 June, joined soon afterwards by Montagu.
 Villaret had anchored with Cornic in Bertheaume Bay the day before, but Saint-André refused to allow him to enter Brest until the republican attitudes of the town's population had been assessed.
 On 12 June, the convoy from America finally arrived off France, having lost just one ship in passage during a storm.